iterative/katacoda-scenarios/examples/shared-server/step4.md

 # Share data

-1. Login as the first user and add a data file to the project:
+1. Switch to the first user and add a data file to the project:

    `su - user1`{{execute}}